Siddh-2006/SatQuery_AI/docs/04-user-flow.md

 ## 5. Bi-Temporal Flow

-The intended user journey is to open the temporal browser, choose two captures for one location, select a change question, and submit the pair.
-The context and UI affordances exist for this workflow, and the BiTemporal specialist is implemented and evaluated in its own workstream.
-However, the orchestrator's current capability registry marks the change-detection tool as not ready.
+The user opens the temporal browser, chooses two captures for one location, selects a change question, and submits the pair to the integrated BiTemporal specialist.

 ```mermaid
 flowchart TD